AMWA-TV/ms-05-01/docs/Components.md

 A Controller needs a control protocol to access Device control APIs.
 NCA's Control Model defines APIs abstractly, leaving their realizations in protocols to separate specifications.

-[IS-12 NMOS Control Protocol](https://specs.amwa.tv/is-12) defines a JSON-encoded Remote Procedure Call (RPC) protocol for NCA.
-All NCA compliant protocols share the same traits as defined by the [Control Model](Control%20Model.md).
+All NCA compliant protocols implement the Control Model as described in [Control Model](Control%20Model.md) and defined in MS-05-02.